Zordid/adventofcode-kotlin-2019/README.md

 Part 2 requires a little recursion to keep track of how much more fuel is needed to carry the fuel you just calculated itself.
 Straight forward.

+### Day 2: 1202 Program Alarm

+Exceptionally early this year we hit the very first simple CPU emulation!
+It's a ship computer running *Intcode* programs.
+Well essentially all CPUs run code that is nothing more than numbers.

+The trick here - and sadly something that cost me several minutes this morning - was to really make sure the indirect memory addressing works flawlessly.
+Other than that, I spent some time this afternoon to refactor and build a ```ShipComputer``` class, ready for extensions in the upcoming puzzles!